-You can start the process of canceling your PMI at the time you calculate that your equity has reached 20%.
-You will need to notify your mortgage lender that you want to cancel PMI payments.
-Then you will be required to submit documentation that you are eligible to cancel.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and your lender will probably require one before they agree to cancel PMI.
+You can begin the process of canceling PMI when you determine your equity reaches 20%.
+You will first notify your lender that you are requesting to cancel your PMI.
+Lenders ask for proof of eligibility at this point.
+A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) documents your equity amount � and your lender will probably require one before they agree to cancel.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.